-Can you imagine waking up early and having that soup before work?
-Taking into account Brazilian customs, I find it difficult to happen.
-But in Japan we have the traditional soup of mission or misoshiru [味噌汁].
-It is present on every Japanese table, the soup of mission It can be consumed at any time of the day – even for breakfast.
+Have you ever imagined waking up early and having that soup before work?
+Considering Brazilian customs, I think it's hard to happen.
+But in Japan, we have the traditional miso or misoshiru [味噌汁].
+It is present on the table of all Japanese people, the miso soup can be consumed any time of the day - even at breakfast.

-Miso is believed to have originated in China and Korea, and records of its use date back to 901 in the Heian Era.
-This soup is rich in vitamins and is one of those responsible for keeping the longevity of the Japanese and their youthful appearance.
+It is believed that miso originated in China and Korea, with records of its use dating back to the year 901 in the Heian Era.
+This soup is rich in vitamins and is one of the reasons for maintaining the longevity of the Japanese and their youthful appearance.

 Miso is full of protein, carbohydrates, calcium, vitamins B2, B12, and E as well as enzymes that aid digestion and other nutrients found in soy.